aellxx/aellxx.github.io/about.markdown

 Thanks for stopping by — and feel free to reach out on [LinkedIn](https://www.linkedin.com/in/aellee/) if you want to chat or geek out about anything I write here.

-Let’s learn, build, and backprop our brains together. 🙂

 [^1]: pronounced eye-Yelle